blok17/Bof_Tools/README.md

 # Check_Bads.py

 Quick and simple tool to check for any missing chars when controlling Bad Characters during Buffer Overflow Exploitation.
+It will find all the badchars and stop once 4 consecutive badchars are found.
 It requires a `db esp L100` or similar output from WinDBG like the following:
 ```
 0:000> db esp L100